JL-III/Theatria/docs/getting-around/map.md

 ## Features
 - **Live Updates:** See player locations, structures, and terrain in real time.
 - **Dimension Views:** To change your dimension view, hover your mouse on the right-hand side of the map.
 A tab will pop up, allowing you to select a world.
+Learn more about our [Worlds & Dimensions](worlds-dimensions.md)
 - **Claimed Chunks:** Chunks that have been claimed are highlighted and display which player has claimed them.
-Learn more about claiming at [Land Claims]().
+Learn more about claiming at [Land Claims](land-claims.md).
 - **Zoom & Pan:** Navigate the map with ease to explore areas of interest.

 ## Quick Links